RetroPie/RetroPie-Docs/docs/EmulationStation.md

 You can hide unused systems by either removing the relevant roms in the system folder or navigating to ```/etc/emulationstation``` and opening the ```es_systems.cfg``` file.
 Using ```<!--``` and ```-->``` on a systems entry will hide it from the frontend GUI.

+You can also just move the rom folders for the systems you don't want into a folder you create called unused.

 ### My emulator won't close through my gamepad!

 This is normal.
 ES does not monitor input while an emulator is running.
 If you want to close your emulator, you will have to do it from within the emulator.
 RetroArch has a binding for this, just add it to your RetroArch config file: `input_exit_emulator_btn = “6″` would map it to button 6 on a gamepad.
 You should be able to figure out what button to use by running RetroArch's joystick configuration tool (check the `RetroPie/RetroArch-Rpi/tools/` directory).